 HKFRS 9 will replace the current standard on accounting for financial instruments, HKAS 39, Financial instruments: Recognition and measurement.
-HKFRS 9 introduces new requirements for classification and measurement of financial assets, calculation of impairment of financial assets and hedge accounting.
+HKFRS 9 introduces new requirements for classification and measurement of financial assets, including the measurement of impairment for financial assets and hedge accounting.
 On the other hand, HKFRS 9 incorporates without substantive changes the requirements of HKAS 39 for recognition and derecognition of financial instruments and the classification of financial liabilities.
-The Company expects to adopt the standard from 1 January 2018.
-The Company is currently assessing the impact of the standard upon adoption and expects that the adoption of HKFRS 9 will have an impact on the classification, measurement and calculation of impairment of the Company's financial assets.